-May 2023: we are currently waiting for the law to be passed which will officially lift Zimbabwe’s COVID-19 travel restrictions.
+June 2023: Zimbabwe’s COVID-19 travel restrictions have officially been lifted.
 This is following the World Health Organisation (WHO) statement that COVID-19 no longer constitutes a “Public Health Emergency of International Concern”.
-Once this comes into effect, travellers will no longer be required to produce COVID-19 vaccination certificates or tests at point of entry.
+Travellers are no longer required to produce COVID-19 vaccination certificates or tests at point of entry.

 All visitors to Zimbabwe are required to carry a passport that is valid for six months beyond the intended length of stay.
 Passports should have at least 3 blank pages for entry and departure stamps.